 Even the lowest level sex crime convictions, fourth-degree criminal sexual conduct, can land a guilty defendant in jail and require him or her to register as a sex offender.

-Work with an Experienced Michigan Criminal Defense Lawyer
+Work with an Experienced Oakland County Criminal Defense Lawyer

 If you or your child have been charged with a sex crime, contact an experienced criminal defense lawyer as soon as possible to start working on the case’s defense strategy.
 Reach out to Michigan Defense Law today to set up your consultation with our firm to discuss your case in detail and start developing an appropriate defense strategy.